SchwarzIT/onyx/.changeset/fifty-paws-fix.md

 "docs": major
 ---

-feat(Grid-Layout): changed from media-query to container-query for the main grid.
+feat(Grid-Layout): - changed from media-query to container-query for the main grid and added Tests for the sidebar grid.